Welcome to the ACS Shop

 A few copies remain of First-Class Matches: Pakistan 2004/05 to 2006/07, the eleventh volume of scorecards in our ‘Hard to Get’ series.

-Our sales offers include A Game Emerging: Yorkshire cricket before the coming of the All England Eleven, in which Jeremy Lonsdale extended his acclaimed series on Yorkshire cricket back to the 1750s (you can listen to an interview with Jeremy about the book on YouTube); Cricket’s Four Epochs, Eric Midwinter’s examination of how cricket reflects civil society; and First-Class Matches: Pakistan 1984/85 to 1986/87.
+Our sales offers include A Game Emerging: Yorkshire cricket before the coming of the All England Eleven, in which Jeremy Lonsdale extended his acclaimed series on Yorkshire cricket back to the 1750s (you can listen to an interview with Jeremy about the book on YouTube); All Ten, Chris Overson’s account of the 81 instances of ten wickets in a first-class innings from 1848 to 2009; and First-Class Matches: Pakistan 1984/85 to 1986/87.

 All books published in the last year which remain in stock appear under Latest Publications.